veselkamarinova/scrapyd-stats-collector/README.md

 #####  Add a notification channel.
 Select `Telegram` as the notification channel type.
 ##### Enter the name, bot token and chat ID.
 #####  Click `Send Test` to verify the connection.

-## License

-This project is licensed under the GPL License.
-See the `LICENSE` file for details.